Allan Cup Hockey

-Allan Cup Hockey (ACH), formerly Major League Hockey until 2011, is the top tier Canadian senior ice hockey league in the province of Ontario.
-Founded in 1990, as the Southwestern Senior "A" Hockey League, the ACH is a member of the Ontario Hockey Association and Hockey Canada.
-The ACH's champion contends for the Allan Cup each year.
+Allan Cup Hockey (ACH), also known as the OHA Senior “AAA” Hockey League, is a senior ice hockey league with five teams in Southern Ontario.
+The league was founded in 1990 as the Southwestern Senior "A" Hockey League.
+It is governed by the Ontario Hockey Association and Hockey Canada.
+The league champions go on to play for the Allan Cup each year.
 The league came to its latest incarnation when it lost several teams leaving it with two and as a result it merged with the Eastern Ontario Senior Hockey League in 2008.

+Teams

+The league had five teams at the start of the 2025–26 ACH season: